Loading...

 Kidney stones can become trapped anywhere in the urinary tract, including the kidney and the ureter.
 The ureter is a tube that carries urine from the kidneys to the bladder.
 If a stone gets stuck in the ureter it can cause a blockage and the back-up of urine into the kidney.
 They can also be quite painful.

 Laser lithotripsy is used to break apart the kidney stone so that it can pass through the ureter.
 The pieces will either be removed by the surgeon using a special basket or left in place where they will move from the ureter to the bladder, then out of the body with the urine.
-Laser lithotripsy may be chosen if other non-surgical treatments have failed or if kidney stones are:

 – Too large to pass